alexgibson/notify.js/README.md

 }
 ```

-To then show your notification, you can simply call:
+To then show the notification, simply call:

 ```
 myNotification.show();